artoonie/transcroobie/README.md

 - Create interface for dealing with mulitple speakers
 - Prevent the same Turker from touching the same audio snippet multiple times
 - Pay Turkers based on whether their Fixed HIT was Verified by the next Turker
+- Allow logged-in user to do a task by deleting the AMT hit and letting user submit.
+- Even if a task fails, show an aggregated prediction.
+- Formalize the data at each point: before/after a FIX and before/after a CHECK.
+Formalize when ellipses get added at the beginning/end of a string, and how punctuation (the dots between words in each task) gets handled.
+As-is, a small change requires manual update of many moving parts.
+- Unit tests.

 ## Getting started
 Create a .env file with the following keys: